The estimating workflow built for contractors who need clarity before they price the job.

 Sold labor takeoff with traceable hours

-Build sold labor from production assumptions, quantities, and unit logic.
-That gives the estimator a clearer labor revenue stream instead of relying on rough rollups or disconnected worksheets.
+Build sold labor from production assumptions, quantities, and unit logic for a clearer labor revenue stream instead of rough rollups.

 02